sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/183_Using_the_database_connection.md

   .then (console.log)
   .catch(console.log);
 ```
+We used `insertOne` here to create a record.

 By default all collections will be added to the `test` database (as opposed to admin or local).
 All 3 databases are created automatically by MongoDB.
 Not an important thing as of now, since we'll mostly work at the collections level.
 FIXME: what's the use of these 3 databases.